Yelp/bravado/docs/source/advanced.rst

 If, for some reason, you need your own ``__init__`` method, make sure you have the same signature as the base method and that you call it (the base method) from your own implementation.

+While developing custom :class:`.BravadoResponseMetadata` classes we recommend to avoid, if possible, the usage of attributes for data that's expensive to compute.
+Since the object will be created for every response, implementing these fields as properties makes sure the evaluation is only done if the field is accessed.